Latest Adenovirus News And Research

 How Do Our Bodies Protect Us From Viruses?

 The human body is a marvel of science.
 Our bodies have natural defenses against foreign invaders such as viruses, that will provoke an immediate immune response when detected.
 Our natural immune response can be boosted by certain vaccines which will help us to fight off viruses that otherwise would take over our bodies.

 So What Is The Adenovirus?

 The Adenovirus or Adenoviridae to put the name into scientific terms, are medium sized icosahedral viruses with 57 different serotypes.
 A serotype is simply a classification for a series of micro-organisms.
 It can help to think of serotypes as the "family" of the virus.
 These serotypes are responsible for between 5-10% of upper respiratory infections in children as well as various other infections in adults.
+Take a look at our article about the specific virology of the adenovirus here.
 All vertebrates are susceptible to Adenoviruses which were first discovered in human adenoids, from which they derive their name.

 The Adenovirus in humans can cause upper respiratory disease, conjunctivitis, and gastroenteritis.
 The Adenovirus' variants are very common in children and can often cause diarrhea.
 The virus is much more common in children and infants than adults and can often spread quickly through daycare centers and schools.